lithops-cloud/lithops/runtime/azure_containers/README.md

         $ lithops runtime delete default -b azure_containers -s azure_storage

-    You can delete any other runtime deployed in your namespace by specifying the docker image that the runtime depends on:
+    You can delete any other runtime deployed in your namespace by specifying the Docker image that the runtime depends on:

         $ lithops runtime delete docker_username/runtimename:tag -b azure_containers -s azure_storage

-    For example, you can delete runtime based on the Docker image `lithopscloud/ca-conda-v312:01` by:
+    For example, you can delete a runtime based on the Docker image `lithopscloud/ca-conda-v312:01` by:

         $ lithops runtime delete lithopscloud/ca-conda-v312:01 -b azure_containers -s azure_storage